 Control their growth by removing them in places where they are not supposed to extend and shape them into your desired landscape bed designs.

-Keep an eye out for Flea beetles which often infest Forget me nots and puncture the leaves.
+Keep an eye out for Flea beetles which often infest Forget-me-not flowers and puncture the leaves.
 Learn more in our article: How To Control Flea Beetles.

 Forget-me-nots create offer a soft beauty to gardens.
 They are easy to maintain and do well when planted them in rich soil and kept well watered.

-Legends And History Of The Forget Me Not Flower
+Legends And History Of The Forget Me Nots Flowers

 These “legends” have persisted and been handed down in many different lands.
 One of the earliest and most delightful of these legends comes from Wales, an unusual source for such tales.